 AppImage packages may not work on Linux distributions older than 4 years.
 If you encounter compatibility issues, use one of the package manager methods instead.

-Install Neovim from a Pre-built Tarball
+Install Neovim on Ubuntu from a Pre-built Tarball

 Alternatively, pre-built tarballs offer a manual installation method that gives you control over the installation location without requiring package managers.
 This approach works when you need specific versions or want to isolate Neovim from system package management.